Ajrarn/Natao/app/languages/helpMarkdown-en.md

     This is the header text.
     =

 You may create a second-level header by inserting at least one hyphen-minus sign ( - ) under the header text.
-Markdown will number these headers automatically.
+The Markdown language is set up to number these headers automatically.

     The is the second-level header text.
     -

 Please note that Markdown only permits two header levels.
-Note also that the titles that use the ( # ) are easier to read.
-We recommend you use that.
+Note also that the titles that use the ( # ) signs are easier to read.
+We recommend that you use them.

 ## Highlight Text Elements

-You may decide to bring your readers' attention to specific parts or portions of you text.
+You may decide to bring your readers' attention to specific parts or portions of your text.

-Place a star sign ( * ) before and after the word(s) you would like highlighted, and the text will italicized.
+Place a star sign ( * ) before and after the word(s) you would like highlighted, and the text will become italicized.

 *This text will be italicized.*